 Petite boucle Chochocouane n° 61 · Réserve faunique La Vérendrye

-Violette, Stan, and Charlie (the Australian Shepherd) are paddling SEPAQ's Petite boucle Chochocouane this June.
-It's a counter-clockwise loop through the western sector of Réserve faunique La Vérendrye, with 21 portages over 5 paddling days, taking out on the summer solstice.
-There is no road access once we are past the put-in.
+Violette and Stan paddled SEPAQ's Petite boucle Chochocouane in July.
+It's a counter-clockwise loop through the western sector of Réserve faunique La Vérendrye, with 21 portages, taking out at the Lac Lavis take-out.
+SEPAQ maps it as a five-day route; we paddled it in four.
+There is no road access past the put-in, and across the whole trip we did not meet another soul.

 Distance69 km · loop